Walking

 There have been as many attempts

-to "improve" this basic rule as grains of sand.
+to 'improve' this basic rule as grains of sand.
 For a start,

 pavement it might be fine but in the countryside this would be pretty fast,

-especially allowing for stiles etc. It does not take account of descents,
+not take account of descents,

 either to add time if difficult, or deduct time if an easy slope down which

 all of which are likely to slow you down.
-Consultation with various
+Experience suggests 2 to 2.5 mph

 know for sure you walk faster than this, assume a slower speed to avoid